Welcome to sinthlab -

 By linking fundamental neuroscientific insights with innovations in AI, we aim to guide the development of next-generation neural interfaces.

 The lab aims to understand how the concerted activity of large populations of neurons control the intricate behaviors we produce.
 We combine neurophysiology experiments with computational neuroscience and artificial intelligence methods to identify and characterize dynamics underlying the neural activity observed throughout the brain.
-We ultimately seek to uncover principles of the neural control of behavior that are conserved over time, across individuals, and even across species in order to provide robust, interpretable view of brain activity to apply to neuroprosthetic devices.
+We ultimately seek to uncover principles of the neural control of behavior that are conserved over time, across individuals, and even across species.

 The neural control of behavior is distributed across many functionally and anatomically distinct brain regions.
-The lab aims to develop computational tools that can uncover, in an unsupervised manner, the distributed, multi-region interactions that guide behavior.
+The lab draws on NeuroAI to develop computational tools that can uncover the distributed neural interactions across the brain.
 Our approaches unveil how disparate sensory, cognitive, and motor systems of the brain coordinate to produce flexible and adaptable behavior.
-We employ data-driven Recurrent Neural Network (RNN) models to create in silico models of neural recordings that we can reverse engineer.

 More reading: bioRxiv 2020a, CONB 2020